The Canadian Scoliosis Screening Coalition

 - Grivas TB, Vasiliadis E, Mouzakis V, Mihas C, Koufopoulos G. Association between adolescent idiopathic scoliosis prevalence and age at menarche in different geographic latitudes.
 Scoliosis.
 2006 May 23;1:9. doi: 10.1186/1748-7161-1-9.
 PMID: 16759371; PMCID: PMC1501058. "...Conclusion In this survey it appears that late age at menarche is parallel with higher prevalence of AIS, especially in latitudes northern than 30 degrees.
 Pubarche appears later in girls that live in northern latitudes and thus prolongs the period of spine vulnerability while other pre-existing or aetiological factors are contributing to the development of AIS."

-- Orthokids Pediatric Orthopedic Society of North American Early Onset Scoliosis
+Orthokids Pediatric Orthopedic Society of North American

 - Grabala P, Gupta MC, Pereira DE, Latalski M, Danielewicz A, Glowka P, Grabala M. Radiological Outcomes of Magnetically Controlled Growing Rods for the Treatment of Children with Various Etiologies of Early-Onset Scoliosis-A Multicenter Study.
 J Clin Med.
 2024 Mar 7;13(6):1529. doi: 10.3390/jcm13061529.
 PMID: 38541757; PMCID: PMC10970737.